Final Fantasy: Main series

 Three Final Fantasy installments were released on the Nintendo Entertainment System (NES).
 Final Fantasy was released in Japan in 1987 and in North America in 1990.
 It introduced many concepts to the console RPG genre, and has since been remade on several platforms.
 Final Fantasy II, released in 1988 in Japan, has been bundled with Final Fantasy in several re-releases.
-The last of the NES installments, Final Fantasy III, was released in Japan in 1990, but was not released elsewhere until a Nintendo DS remake in 2006.
+The last of the NES installments, Final Fantasy III, was released in Japan in 1990, but was not released elsewhere until a Nintendo DS remake came out in 2006.

 The Super Nintendo Entertainment System (SNES) also featured three installments of the main series, all of which have been re-released on several platforms.
 Final Fantasy IV was released in 1991; in North America, it was released as Final Fantasy II.
 It introduced the "Active Time Battle" system.
 Final Fantasy V, released in 1992 in Japan, was the first game in the series to spawn a sequel: a short anime series, Final Fantasy: Legend of the Crystals.
 Final Fantasy VI was released in Japan in 1994, titled Final Fantasy III in North America.

 The PlayStation console saw the release of three main Final Fantasy games.
 Final Fantasy VII (1997) moved away from the two-dimensional (2D) graphics used in the first six games to three-dimensional (3D) computer graphics; the game features polygonal characters on pre-rendered backgrounds.
 It also introduced a more modern setting, a style that was carried over to the next game.
 It was also the second in the series to be released in Europe, with the first being Final Fantasy Mystic Quest.
 Final Fantasy VIII was published in 1999, and was the first to consistently use realistically proportioned characters and feature a vocal piece as its theme music.
-Final Fantasy IX, released in 2000, returned to the series' roots by revisiting a more traditional Final Fantasy setting rather than the more modern worlds of VII and VIII.
+Final Fantasy IX, released in 2000, returned to the series' roots, by revisiting a more traditional Final Fantasy setting, rather than the more modern worlds of VII and VIII.